2025 Optus emergency calling outage: Communication with emergency services

 The WA Government has said that they were only notified by Optus that they had identified potentially-related death late Friday afternoon, more than 24-hours after the incident and after preparing media statements.
 Acting Premier Rita Saffioti claimed that Optus failed to abide by protocols for Triple Zero outages, and it wasn't until just after 9 pm that Optus notified WA Police about the outage.
 At the time, Optus disclosed only 26 of the total 149 failed calls in WA during the outage.
 Optus had already begun its own welfare checks before notifying police, and CEO Rue said that police were only notified of individual cases where Optus was unable to contact the caller.

 Optus CEO Stephen Rue has admitted that although some government agencies had been contacted prior, the SA premier's office was only notified of the incident at the same time as the press conference.
 South Australian Premier Malinauskas has said that Optus' communication about the outage had been deficient with government, noting that the company was first contacted by customers as early as 9 am.
 It was not until after the press conference on the Friday that Optus handed over a list of affected customers to SA Police.
 Police Commissioner Grant Stevens said that he had to personally call Rue to request the company release details of callers, and that the company only originally provided a list of suburbs that failed calls came from.

 Response after the outage

 Optus has received significant criticism from governments, politicians and the media for their handling of the event.

-Leader of the Nationals Party, David Littleproud, criticised the company's response as well as the entire telecommunication industry for the quality of services.
-Television presenter Gus Worland said during an interview on Today that CEO Stephen Rue must "fall on his sword" for the incident, noting his predecessor's resignation over Optus' 2023 outage that also saw some Triple Zero calls fail.
+Leader of the National Party, David Littleproud, criticised the company's response as well as the entire telecommunication industry for the quality of services.
+Television presenter Gus Worland said during an interview on Today that CEO Stephen Rue must "fall on his sword" for the incident, noting his predecessor's resignation over the 2023 Optus outage that also saw some Triple Zero calls fail.

+In July 2026, the Australian Competition and Consumer Commission (ACCC) announced that they would launch legal action in the Federal Court against Optus, alleging that they breached legal two legal obligations more than 1,000 times.